-When we choose to buy a Gas Grill that would suit our needs, there are several aspects and considerations that are not necessarily known to all buyeres especially if it is thier first barbecue
+When we choose to buy a Gas Grill that would suit our needs, there are several aspects and considerations that are not necessarily known to all buyers especially if it is their first barbecue

 First and foremost – it is important to us to match the gas grill that we acquire to our needs and buy a grill with a perfect experience of grilling and a long-lasting barbecue experience

-It is similar to when you choose a new car, you have to define whether it is a city car or a 4×4 monster road vehicle.
-The same go to grills – it is important to set a few answer yourself the following questions:
+It is like when you choose a new car, you have to define whether it is a city car or a 4×4 monster road vehicle.
+The same goes to grills – it is important to set a few answers yourself the following questions:

-- How many guests you typically have? are you a small family with a dog or, large bash of friends?
+How many guests do you typically have?
+Are you a small family with a dog or a large batch of friends?

-- Where to you plan to put the grill – at the backyard or narrow apartment balcony?
+Where do you plan to put the grill – at the backyard or narrow apartment balcony?

-Ten Commandments to the buyer: how to buy a gas grill smarter?
+10 Rules to the BBQ buyer: how to buy a gas grill smarter?

 Gas Grill is for experts and buying a gas grill is for professionals

-Gas Grill is the most efficient, short and accurate to prepare your meat (in comparison to wood-fueled and charcoal grills).
-But, this stands only if you picked the right grill.
+Preface: Gas Grill is the most efficient, short and accurate to prepare your meat (in comparison to wood-fueled and charcoal grills).
+But, this only stand if you picked the right grill.

 A numerical example – if you have a grill that gives 54000 BTU , and the area is 25.6″ x 17.3″ (that’s 65 cm x 44 cm) then you calculate 54000/(25.6 * 17.3) = 122 which is above our minimum standard.